top of page

 a.
 Amen.

-a.
-The last word in the Bible is Amen.
+The last sentence in the Bible is Amen.

 a.
 Nebuchadnezzar.